How To Make Strategic & Impactful Donations, According To A Personal Finance Expert

 Link Your Giving To Your Earning

 When it comes to working those recurring donations into your budget, Washington says, "it's a choice that people just have to make."
-She points out that prioritizing giving as part of your budget will come more easily when you're supporting a cause you truly believe in, which is why the process of identifying organizations we've discussed here is so important.
+She points out that prioritising giving as part of your budget will come more easily when you're supporting a cause you truly believe in, which is why the process of identifying organisations we've discussed here is so important.

 One tactic she recommends when giving is to do it before you pay your monthly bills instead of after.
 "If we wait until it's completely convenient, we'll never understand the magnitude of our giving," the expert shares.
 She also suggests looking at the money you donate as a percentage of your income instead of an independent dollar amount.
 This will allow your capacity to give to grow as your income does.
 If you don't do that, Washington explains, "you'll end up a part of the statistics which imply that the more your income grows, the less likely you are to give.
 That only happens when it's not a priority on the budget to begin with."